 Multimode Step Index Fiber

 Step Index Fiber is a fiber in which the core is of a uniform refractive index and there is a sharp decrease in the index of refraction at the cladding.
 The core of a step-index fiber has a uniform index of refraction right up to the cladding interface where the index changes in a step-like fashion.
 Because different modes in a step-index fiber travel different path lengths in their journey through the fiber, data transmission distances must be kept short to avoid considerable modal dispersion problems seen in Figure 4.

 Step-index fibers are available with core diameters of 100 to 1500 µm.
 They are well suited to applications requiring high power densities, such as medical and industrial laser power delivery.
 Thus step-index fiber is barely used in current telecom and datacom applications.

 Multimode Graded Index Fiber vs. Multimode Step Index Fiber

 The main difference in step index and graded index fibers lies in the following points:

 Light can pass or propagate through fiber optic media as a single transmission path for single mode or for multimode fiber.
-Within the multimode fiber choices, the degree of refraction change between the core and the cladding varies between graded index and step index fibers.
-Compared with step index fibers, graded index fibers provides more bandwidth and are widely used in telecommunication field.
+Within the multimode fiber choices, the degree of refraction change between the core and the cladding varies between the graded index and step index fibers.
+Compared with step index fibers, graded index fibers provide more bandwidth and are widely used in the telecommunication field.